lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-08-29-Probabilistic_Example.md

 <span class="keyword1 command">proof</span> <span class="operator">-</span>
 </pre>

+Now we have to set up the probabilities.
+The *sample space* $\Omega$ is the set of all 2-colourings of $X$.
+Then the *probability space* $M$ is the corresponding measure space, when all colourings have the same probability.
+A non-uniform probability distribution would be a little more work, e.g. we'd have to show that the probabilities summed to 1.

 <pre class="source">
   <span class="keyword1 command">have</span> <span class="quoted"><span class="quoted"><span>"</span>finite</span> <span class="free">𝓕</span><span>"</span></span>
     <span class="keyword1 command">using</span> X finite_imp_finite_nsets finite_subset <span class="keyword1 command">by</span> <span class="operator">blast</span>